Note:

 Domain Name Service (DNS) is an Internet service that maps IP addresses and fully qualified domain names (FQDN) to one another.
 In this way, DNS alleviates the need to remember IP addresses.
 Computers that run DNS are called name servers.
-Ubuntu ships with BIND (Berkley Internet Naming Daemon), the most common program used for maintaining a name server on Linux.
+Ubuntu ships with the Berkley Internet Naming Daemon (BIND), the most common program used for maintaining a name server on Linux.

-At a terminal prompt, enter the following command to install dns:
+At a terminal prompt, run the following command to install the bind9

 sudo apt install bind9